Missing Tennessee student: Suspect told her he was CIA, dad says

 "He convinced her that he had been a secret agent and ... that he had all kinds of money," Anthony Thomas told HLN.
 "It was clear that he had really put a lot of notions into her head."

-Cummins, the 50-year-old Culleoka high school teacher who is accused of abducting the 15-year-old girl weeks after another student reported seeing them kissing, was no agent, and he limited access to cash, authorities say.
+Cummins, the 50-year-old Culleoka high school teacher who is accused of abducting the 15-year-old girl weeks after another student reported seeing them kissing, was no agent, and he has limited access to cash, authorities say.

 His alleged statements are among mounting indications that Cummins groomed the freshman during her time as a student in his forensics class, Tennessee Bureau of Investigation spokesman Josh DeVine said.